Star-Transformer: Experiments

 Three datasets are used as our benchmark: one POS tagging dataset from Penn Treebank (PTB) \cite{DBLP:journals/coling/MarcusSM94}, and two NER datasets from CoNLL2003 \cite{DBLP:conf/conll/SangM03}, CoNLL2012 \cite{DBLP:conf/conll/PradhanMXUZ12}.
 We use the final state of satellite nodes $\mathbf{H}^T$ to classify the label in each position.
 Since we believe that the complex neural network could be an alternative of the CRF, we also report the result without CRF layer.

 As shown in Tab-\ref{tab:seq_exp}, Star-Transformer achieves the state-of-the-art performance on sequence labeling tasks.
 The ``Star-Transformer + Char" has already beat most of the competitors.
 Star-Transformer could achieve such results without CRF, suggesting that the model has enough capability to capture the partial ability of the CRF.
-The Star-Transformer also outperforms the standard Transformer on sequence labeling tasks even the dataset has only 94k training samples.
+The Star-Transformer also outperforms the standard Transformer on sequence labeling tasks with a significant gap.